RayBB/openlibrary-docs/Deployment-Scratchpad.md

 - [ ] On `ol-home0` run `/opt/openlibrary/scripts/deployment/deploy.sh`
 - [ ] Run `~/are_repos_in_sync.sh` to ensure the three servers have the same Docker latest.

+**ADD A PIECE ON ROLLBACK WITH AND WITHOUT VOLUME MOUNTS -- EnvVariable $OLDEV_DOCKER_SHA for which Docker image to use oldev:latest vs oldev:SomeSHA**

 After deploy.sh finishes successfully,
 - [ ] run `/opt/openlibrary/scripts/deployment/restart_servers.sh` on:
     - [ ] ol-home0